Bresse Chicken: Eggs, Height, Size and Raising Tips

 The Bresse chicken originated in Eastern France around 500 years ago in a province called Bresse.
 This province has since been renamed, but it was near the French Alps and the Rhone River.
 The area was a large stretch of beautiful woodlands and fields.
 Writers report the land stretched approximately sixty miles.

-Amazingly, the Bresse chicken was formed by a cross breed of local French fowl.
-The cross breeding did not have a specific goal in mind, they were simply mixing the local fowl they had available.
+Amazingly, the Bresse chicken was formed by a crossbreed of local French fowl.
+The crossbreeding did not have a specific goal; they were simply mixing the available local fowl.

-The Bresse chicken was developed from this cross breeding.
+The Bresse chicken was developed from this crossbreeding.
 Some say the Bresse chicken was created out of luck.
-Over time, the fowl that was used to create the Bresse chicken is now forgotten and we do not know much about them.
+Over time, the fowl that made the Bresse chicken is now forgotten, and we do not know much about them.

 In France, the Bresse chicken is known as Poulet de Bresse.
-It did not take long for the locals of this region to notice that the Bresse chicken had a distinct taste.
+It took only a short time for the locals of this region to notice that the Bresse chicken had a distinct taste.
 It began to earn the reputation of having an exquisite yet unique flavor.
 This discovery led to more breeding of the Bresse chicken across Eastern France.

-The local fowl had a light muscular frame across their breast which may be credited for the flavorful taste of the Bresse chicken.
-Bresse is known for having thin sleek skin and small light bones throughout their body.
-All of these distinct features are said to come from their heritage of the local fowl in Eastern France.
+The local fowl had a light muscular frame across their breast, which may be credited for the flavorful taste of the Bresse chicken.
+Bresse is known for having thin, sleek skin and small light bones throughout its body.
+These distinct features are said to come from the heritage of the local fowl in Eastern France.

-The original creation of the Bresse chicken was so astounding to the French, they wanted to maintain the integrity and uniqueness of the bird.
+The original creation of the Bresse chicken was astounding to the French; they wanted to maintain the integrity and uniqueness of the bird.

-The French continued specific breed selection throughout the years to produce the amazing Bresse chicken that is seen today.
+The French continued specific breed selection throughout the years to produce the fantastic Bresse chicken seen today.
 Unlike other breeds, this breed cannot be crossed with unrelated breeds and maintain the original taste.

-Bresse chickens are fairly new to the United States.
+Bresse chickens are relatively new to the United States.
 They were first imported from France to the United States in 2011.
-Due to certain restrictions, all Bresse chickens that are imported to the United States has to be referred to as the American Bresse.
+Due to certain restrictions, all Bresse chickens imported to the United States must be referred to as the American Bresse.

 Breed Standard of Bresse Chickens

 The Bresse chicken breed has four varieties.
 There are white, blue, black, and gray varieties.
-The most popular and well-known is the white variety.
-The white variety is said to be the best known because it is representative of the red, white, and blue national flag of France.
+The most popular and well-known is the white type.
+The white kind is the most notable because it represents France’s red, white, and blue national flag.
 The Bresse chicken has the following traits:

 • Large bright red comb